christianclavet/naps2-cricri-edition/README.md

 Here is the current release (6.2 Unoficial)

 <img src="https://user-images.githubusercontent.com/13395943/232607347-802a030c-b283-4319-9ac1-9e48aa1bc773.jpg" width="679" height="381">
 This is an unofficial release.
-This fork could be compared to Naps2 v6.2, as it's based upon Naps 6.1.2 Official This fork and version have these new features that have been added:
+This fork could be compared to Naps2 v6.2, as it's based upon Naps 6.1.2 Official.
+This fork and version have these new features that have been added:

 ### **Interface**